 No. Any work done on University property must go through Facilities Management.
 While we recognize your desire for a speedy project, careful consideration must be given to the potential impact on building systems, permitting requirements, potential hazardous materials such as asbestos, compliance with State procurement laws, and alignment with the University goals and mission.
 In addition, centralizing renovation projects through our department further benefits UMass Lowell by ensuring consistency throughout our campus.

 The next project phases are the development of a scope of work, a feasibility study and design, if necessary.
 Each phase includes various levels of review and approvals, depending on the project.
 Learn more about project phases.

-Please contact the UMass Lowell Facilities Department to get a copy.
+Please visit our E-Library to get a copy.

 It is tempting to compare a campus renovation to renovations you might make to your home.
 However, commercial construction is very different than residential renovations.
 Key factors include prevailing wage, which we are required by law to pay on our projects; the cost of consultants necessary for feasibility studies, design and building code reviews; and code or building infrastructure upgrades, which can be triggered by a new project.

 Each project must go through an extremely detailed, multi-step process to ensure a successful result that meets the needs of both the requesting department and the university.
 The project timeframe is also impacted by the fact that UMass Lowell is a state entity and must follow specific feasibility study requirements.